 Dear Members,

-The Board of Directors of the Company with immense pleasure present their 32nd Directors Report together with the Audited Financial Statement for the year ended on March 31, 2024.
+The Directors of the Company with immense pleasure in presenting the 33rd Directors Report together with the Audited Financial Statements, both on Consolidated and Standalone basis for the Financial Year ended on March 31, 2025.
+Unless otherwise specifically mentioned, all the numbers provided in this report are standalone figure.

 You are our valued partners in the Company and we are happy to share our vision of growth with you.
 Our guiding principles are a blend of optimism and conservatism, which has been and will be the guiding force of all our future endeavors.